How to create an executive resume?

 People with similar interests in particular sets of criteria would be reading your executive resume.
 Put yourself in their shoes and find out the information they could be looking for in a document.

-Information must be easily readable and simple.
-To make sure your information is readable always refer to the current and best resume format 2018.
+The information must be easily readable and straightforward.
+To make sure your data is readable, always refer to the current and best resume format 2022.
 Always remember to do the following:

 - Customize your executive resume to the role by reading the job description and researching the company.